scottishgovernment/tradingnation.mygov.scot/pages/how-we-will-increase-scottish-exports.md

 layout: default
 title:  "How we will increase Scottish exports"
 category: trading-nation
-summary: ""
 index: 4
 frontpage: yes
 parent: home
 permalink: /increase-scottish-exports/
 ---
-[A Trading Nation](https://www.example.com) aims to increase Scotland’s exports by:
+A Trading Nation aims to increase Scotland’s exports by:

 * focussing resources
 * making changes to strategy